 An ectopic pregnancy is a pregnancy that grows outside the womb, usually in a fallopian tube.
 It is a life threatening situation because if the pregnancy grows too large it can cause the tube burst.
 This must always be treated with an operation or medicines.
-A medical abortion does not treat a pregnancy outside the womb!
+A medical abortion does not effect a pregnancy outside the womb!

 You can make sure that your pregnancy is inside the womb by having an ultrasound.
 If you use Mifepristone and Misoprostol to end a pregnancy and you do not do an ultrasound first, there is always a chance that you could have an undetected ectopic pregnancy.
 If you do not pass tissue and blood after taking the Misoprostol, you might have an ectopic pregnancy.
-If you have sudden severe pain in your belly or back, if you feel you might faint or if you do faint, or if you feel pain in the shoulder area, you might have an ectopic pregnancy that has burst and you should go to a hospital immediately.
+If you have sudden severe pain in your belly or back (mostly on one side), if you feel you might faint or if you do faint, or if you feel pain in the shoulder area, you might have an ectopic pregnancy that has burst and you should go to a hospital immediately.
 Ectopic pregnancies are treated everywhere, even in places where abortion is severely restricted.

 More scientific information: